 - Clarity: Subtitlers strive to keep subtitles free from meaningless hesitations and repetitions to make them coherent grammatical units that are easy to understand and fast to read – unless the repetition and/or grammatical mistakes are part of the way a character is presented, of course.

 - Line breaks: Captions tend to occupy one to three lines.
 In a two or three-liner, there are three things to be kept in mind when splitting the text: the character limit per line, the need for clarity (i.e. not splitting an article and a noun, a preposition and following phrase, etc.), and that the lines in a subtitle should be more or less the same length so that the eye has less distance to travel (and bottom-heavy so that less of the image is obscured).

 - Shot changes: Another thing to take into account are scene changes: professional subtitles are timed to shot change, which means that, when there is a shot change, subtitles should not linger on screen.
-They should end right before the shot change and start with the shot change.
-This affects the timing of the subtitles, and therefore, the reading speed, and therefore, how much text we can afford to use in a subtitle.
+They should end right before the shot change and start with the shot change because if a subtitle hangs over a shot change, the audience tends to reread it.
+Of course, timing to shot affects the timing of the subtitles, and therefore, the reading speed, and therefore, how much text we can afford to use in a subtitle.